PixelJonas/template/README.md

-# MdProAngularCli
+# Awesome Material Design Template

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.

+Ready to Go on Angular 4.0.0 and Typescript 2.2.0.
+Deploy to Heroku with ease.

 ## Development server